evntd/kurrentdb-setups/secure-single/README.md

 # Setup KurrentDB as secure single node

 This was built for `Ubuntu-24.04` so your milage may vary.
+There are some notes for Microsoft and Apple users for installing certificates.

 Run securely from the start.
 This differs from the [setup provided by Kurrent](https://github.com/kurrent-io/KurrentDB/blob/master/docker-compose.yml).
-The folder structure differs, and file permissions are tighten a tad bit.
+The folder structure differs, and file permissions are tighten a tad bit, and a path to changing the default admin and ops passwords is ready to go.

 Here's how the folder structure should look after completing the setup.